In Queensland, claimants may make claims under the Building Industry Fairness (Security of Payment) Act (“BIF Act”) against respondents.

 The ABC DRS provides an example claim that may be used with a tax invoice.

-Good practice is to serve the same claim by a number of means – including fax and registered post.
+Good practice is to serve the same claim by a number of means – including fax and express post.
 The claimant should also keep good records and proof of service as adjudicators often request these documents should the payment claim result in an adjudication application.

 Once the payment claim is served, a number of scenarios can occur.

 - Firstly, the respondent pays the claim in full on the due date for payment.